Or so you’ve heard.

 Aka…PLAIN.
 You can see their very helpful guidelines at plainlanguage.gov.

-Here are the “dirty dozen” words they list – the dozen words, phrases, and expressions that need to be made simpler.
+Here are the “dirty dozen” words they list – a dozen words, phrases, and expressions that need to be made simpler.

 It’s hard to talk about personality, adding value, and email funnels without mentioning Ramit Sethi of IWT and GrowthLab.